nekos-best/docs/src/legal/terms.md

 ## Prohibition on Use for AI Training and Related Purposes

 The use of any images, GIFs, or other visual media from **nekos.best** for training artificial intelligence (AI), machine learning models, or any similar technologies is forbidden.
-We do not own the images or GIFs displayed on this website mad they are shared for entertainment purposes with credits to their original sources.
+We do not own the images or GIFs displayed on this website.
+They are shared for entertainment purposes with credits to their original sources.

 # Severability and Waiver